Show All Answers

 Family members, caregivers, and neighbors frequently contact us for information about services that help keep elders living safely and independently in their homes.
 Our Health and Social Services Administrator can help connect your loved one to local programs and services, even if you live far away.
 Visit our Social Services page for information.

 The Wellesley Council on Aging could not accomplish its work without the assistance of its many dedicated volunteers.
 Please visit our Volunteer page to find our volunteer application and to learn about opportunities.

-The COA partners with Express Gourmet of Wellesley to offer catered lunches three times per week.
-Meals are $4.00 and served at the COA every Tuesday, Thursday, and Friday at 12:00pm.
-Guests must register no later than 9:30a.m. the day prior to the lunch they plan to attend.
+The COA partners with Express Gourmet, North End Pizza, Wellesley Bakery, The Linden Store, and Comella's of Wellesley to offer catered lunches four times per week.
+Meals are $10.00 (subsided option available) and served at the COA every Tuesday, Wednesday, Thursday, and Friday at 12:00pm.
+Guests must register by 4:00 PM two business days prior to the lunch they plan to attend.
+No refunds are given.
 Please inform COA Staff and Volunteers of any food allergies at the time of registration.